ray-project/ray/doc/source/train/api/api.rst

     We will deprecate `LightningTrainer`, `LightningConfigBuilder`,
     `LightningCheckpoint`, and `LightningPredictor` in Ray 2.8.
-Please refer to the :ref:`migration guides <migration-guide>` for more info.
+Please refer to the :ref:`migration guide <lightning-trainer-migration-guide>` for more info.

 Tensorflow/Keras
 ~~~~~~~~~~~~~~~~